-Sample screen for a measurement of the LTE PBCH with spectrum analyser
+Figure 4: Sample screen for a measurement of the LTE PBCH with spectrum analyser

 The actual measurement has to be limited to the last two symbols of the PBCH block (gate length about 133 µs), because the reference symbols transmitted during the first two symbols may be boosted in power.

-In Figure 4 the resulting level of the PBCH is circled in red (-49.1 dBm).
-This is the level of all subcarriers in 1 MHz bandwidth.
+In Figure 5 the resulting level of the PBCH is circled in red (-49.1 dBm).
+This is the level of all subcarriers in 1 MHz bandwidth and from all MIMO streams.
 In a full traffic situation it is assumed that all traffic carriers could be transmitted with the same power as the PBCH.
 The total LTE level with full traffic would then be: